-Swagger examined (Part 3): How to Create a Connector to Your App Using DBSync
+Swagger API connector (Part 3): How to Create a Connector to Your App Using DBSync

 — Before proceeding I’d suggest you read Part 1 and Part 2 of this article. —